peterdurham/code-boost/content/blog/conditional-rendering-react/index.md

 It is useful to understand each valid syntax, though many code formatters or situations will call for different solutions.

-### If-Else
+### Ternary Operator

 This is the grandaddy operator of conditional rendering in React.
 It will evaluate a statement, returning the first value if true, and the second value if false.
-Here is our previous example using an inline if-else conditional.
+Here is our previous example using a ternary operator.

 ```jsx
 function App() {